 an experienced agent in this area.

-BRAND NEW HVAC!
-Stay cool in this Move-In Ready home in the Foothills Solar Community!
-This lovely 2 bedroom 1 bathroom manufactured home is centrally located in a peaceful family-friendly park and is ready for its new owner!
-With beautiful views of the foothills, a light and bright kitchen open to the family room, NEW central HVAC, NEW storage shed, NEW water heater, indoor laundry with newer
+The seller has put over $20,000 in to upgrade this Move-In Ready home in the Foothills Solar Community!
+This lovely 2 bedroom 1 bathroom manufactured home is centrally located in a peaceful family-friendly park and is ready for its new owner.
+Here you will find beautiful views of the foothills, and a light and bright open floorplan.
+Upgrades include: NEW central HVAC, NEW storage shed, NEW water

 Walk Score® measures the walkability of any address.
 Transit Score® measures access to public transit.
 Bike Score® measures the bikeability of any address.
 CAP Index provides objective, accurate, and consistent data to help measure, compare, and mitigate crime risks.